ericcombiolab/LRTK/README.md

 ```
 *parameters:

--CF/--config_file: The path to config_files for linked-read simulation
+-CF/--config_file: The path to config_files for linked-read simulation.
+Example data was stored on the aforementioned Google Drive.

 -IT/--input_type: Platform.
 Users can choose from 10x or stLFR.